animate-css/animate.css/README.md

 *Note: Safari in Mountion Lion (OS 10.8) has a display glitch with the Flippers.
 They may not appear at all until the animation is completed, or the page may have other artifacting.
 One fix is to add overflow: hidden to the parent div.*

 ##License
-Animate.css is licensed under the GPL license. (http://www.gnu.org/licenses/gpl.html)
+Animate.css is licensed under the MIT license. (http://opensource.org/licenses/MIT)

 ##Learn more
 You can learn more about animate.css over at http://daneden.me/animate